January is a great time to connect with your kids.

-Instead, I’ve compiled this list for all of us to peruse and then purposefully select the activities that will work best for our family this month.
+Instead, I’ve compiled this list so we can purposefully select the activities that will work best for our family this month.
 After all, we want to connect with our kids and NOT connect with a “to-do” list.

 (This post contains affiliate links.
 Read my full disclosure for more information.)